 Initial Observations and Overview

 The set is housed in an all-wooden, blond-tone enclosure.
 This is unusual compared to the common plastic moldings seen in most systems from the era and gives it much more of a prototype feel than other sets I've worked on.
 It has a simple woodgrain inspired logo adhered to the front surface, a large volume control potentiometer, simple red power light indicator, and a mini push-button start/reset switch.
 These are all drilled and affixed directly to the otherwise plain wooden face, with the words VOL, ON and START stamped below them.

 There is a hardwired 12V AC power adapter in matching color, with the wires screwed into the face of the adapter.
 Initial power readings were around 14VAC without load, which was within specs but still inevitably worth replacing with a more modern 12V alternative for the longevity of the machine.
 The controllers are designated LEFT and RIGHT and are 40-key membrane style rectangles with A-Z, 0-9, ON, OFF, CLR and ENT buttons.
+Inside of the shell it is revealed the actual keypads are manufactured by Texas Instruments, not surprising considering they also carried a line of matching 40-key calculators at the time.
 They run down a ribbon cable and connect through two separate bulky ports on the back of the machine.
 I've seen more crude interfaces than these controllers, including the Bally Arcade which only had 24 calculator keys to input and program with.
 The controllers have a black plastic shell and are embossed with the CyberVision 2001 logo.

 The system connects through ordinary RF into a black or white or colored television set.
 It has a fairly boilerplate tuner internally and you can also toggle between channel 3 and 4.